-Describes the creation of North Carolina's Child Welfare Family Advisory Council, which helps guide policy and practice to provide ongoing consultation around child welfare goals in the State.
+Describes the creation of North Carolina's Child Welfare Family Advisory Council, which helps guide policy and practice and provide ongoing consultation around child welfare goals in the State.

 North Carolina Collaborative for Children, Youth and Families

-Provides a forum for collaboration, advocacy, and action among families, family-serving agencies, and community partners that work to develop recommendations for coordination of services and to produce better outcomes for children in the State of North Carolina.
+Provides a forum for collaboration, advocacy, and action among families, family-serving agencies, and community partners that work to develop recommendations for coordination of services and produce better outcomes for children in North Carolina.